garrett361/transformers_notes/main.typ

 Experts#footnote[The original MoE research came out of Google: see
 @fedus2022switchtransformersscalingtrillion,
 @shazeer2017outrageouslylargeneuralnetworks and related work by these authors.
-An excellent MoE paper with open-source everything is here
+An excellent MoE paper with open-source every thing is here
 @muennighoff2024olmoeopenmixtureofexpertslanguage.]
 (MoE) models address this concern by splitting single MLP layer into a number of “expert\" MLP layers and route a subset of the tokens to a subset of the